Lattice-based equation of state with a critical point from constant entropy contours and its comparison to effective QCD approaches: Conclusions

 Combining the above observations within different models, one can give the following recipe to assess the reliability of CP predictions from the constant-entropy expansion method: \begin{itemize} \item Inspect the behavior of the contours in the imaginary-$\mu_B$ plane (if available).
 If the contours show notable deviations from a quadratic behavior in $\mu_B$, the $\mathcal{O}(\mu_B^2)$ truncation is unlikely to be reliable. \item If the extracted value of $T_{0,c}$ is below $120$ MeV, the predicted CP is likely to be spurious and reflect the breakdown of the quadratic approximation in the hadronic regime. \item Cross-check the robustness of the inferred CP by comparing results from constant entropy, energy, and enthalpy density contours and verifying that they predict consistent crossings. \end{itemize}

 Finally, taking the quadratic behavior of constant-entropy contours from lattice QCD at face value, we reconstructed the full equation of state.
 This was achieved by integrating the entropy density over the temperature at each value of $\mu_B$ and matching the integration constant to the HRG model at low temperatures.
 As a result, we obtained a lattice-based equation of state model which contains a CP at $(T,\mu_B) \rightarrow (114,602)$ MeV in line with available constraints on the CP.
 Alongside the equation of state, we studied the behavior of isentropic trajectories (contours of $s/n_B$) and their focusing in the vicinity of the CP.
 We also studied the behavior of Lee-Yang edge singularities in the complex chemical potential plane.
 For quadratic entropy density contours, the LYE trajectories smoothly connect the QCD critical point singularity on the real $\mu_B$ axis to the Roberge-Weiss endpoint at imaginary $\mu_B$.
-This equation of state can be used to test the effect of a critical point in hydrodynamic simulations of heavy-ion collisions, and its predictions for baryon number fluctuations can be compared with measurements of proton number cumulants in heavy-ion collisions, albeit with an appropriate treatment of caveats associated with theory-to-experiment comparisons~\cite{Koch:2025cog}.
+This equation of state can be used to test the effect of a critical point in hydrodynamic simulations of heavy-ion collisions, and its predictions for baryon number fluctuations can be compared with measurements of proton number cumulants in heavy-ion collisions, albeit with an appropriate treatment of caveats associated with theory-to-experiment comparisons~\cite{Koch:2025cog}. \\ \paragraph*{\bf Data Availability.} The data that support the findings of this article are openly available \cite{shah2026data}